vikas0633/python/README.md

 21be_bMakeHeatMap.py - Script to make the heatmap <br />
 21bf_ortho2fasta.py - Script to transfer the ortholog groups to fasta files <br />
 21bg_find_fragmented_genemodels.py - Script to find fragmented genemodels <br />
+21bi_search_blast.py - Script to blast a list of genes against a database and back <br />

 ### Transcripts Handlers